How to Improve Your Web positioning in Google

 Next, I will outline the work that the Google algorithm does:

 In this step, Google spiders perform a crawl to find the web portals and then show their results.

 Google adds websites to the search engine’s library index.
 Through indexing, you ensure that your website will appear in the results.
-That is, without it, the search engine will not know that you exist.
+Without it, the search engine will not know that you exist.

 It is the most critical process.
 The Google algorithm establishes the relevance of the content of the query context.
 Consequently, according to the parameters’ evaluation, the search engine assigns the position that will appear.
-Here the program orders each of the web pages that the user will see when executing the search.
+The program orders the user will see each web page when executing the search.

 Google frequently updates the criteria, so I recommend you be aware of these changes, no matter how minimal they are.
 This is because the search engine is the reference for the positioning of web pages.

 How Google ranks web pages